5 Major Ports Of Algeria

 Port of Oran

-The port of Oran (also called as Port of Wahran) is situated right in the coastal city of Oran.
+The port of Oran (also called the Port of Wahran) is situated in the coastal city of Oran.
 It is situated in Western Alegria and is a connecting port between Morocco and the rest of the Mediterranean basin.
-Oran is a major commercial and industrial hub of the country since the 1960s.
+Oran has been a major commercial and industrial hub of the country since the 1960s.

 The port of Oran handles a lot of general imports and cereals as it lies on the North-South Maritime highway.
 Its proximity to Morocco and Spain allows major imports between Europe and Africa.